 - Vegan Butter - I've tested this baked oatmeal with both melted butter and melted coconut oil, both work great.
 If you're not dairy free, use unsalted dairy butter in the same measure.

-- Gluten Free Flour Blend - I've used Bob's Red Mill 1 to 1 flour blend here.
+- Gluten-Free Flour Blend - I've used Bob's Red Mill 1-to-1 gluten free flour blend here.
 Baked oatmeal is kind of a cross between oatmeal and quickbread, so you'll need a blend that contains xanthan gum or a similar binder.
+You can use another brand if you prefer, but your results may vary.

-- Gluten Free Oats - Oats are a bit of a controversial ingredient in the gluten free world.
+- Gluten Free Oats - I like Bob's Red Mill old-fashioned oats in this recipe.
+Oats are a bit of a controversial ingredient in the gluten free world.
 Not all gluten free people can tolerate oats and unfortunately I don't know of a suitable substitution.
 If you can eat oats, make sure to purchase certified gluten free old fashioned rolled oats for this recipe.
-I like Bob's Red Mill brand.

 - Walnuts - I love the blend of bananas and oatmeal because it reminds my of banana bread.
 You can replace walnuts with pecans, if you prefer, or leave them out entirely if you're nut free.